-Through our partnership with SCORE, Counselors to America's Small Businesses, Morton College offers free small business counseling.
+Through our partnership with SCORE, Counselors to Counselors to America's Small Business America's Small Businesses, free small business counseling is available by appointment.
 SCORE counselors are executives and business owners who have achieved success in their fields and now, as volunteers, want to help you do the same.